-The Association of American Medical Colleges (AAMC) states that "Underrepresented in medicine means those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population."
+The Association of American Medical Colleges (AAMC) states that "underrepresented in medicine means those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population."
 These programs and opportunities are, however, open to students from all backgrounds.
 Everyone is welcome to apply.

 The National Association of Advisors for the Health Professions maintains a dynamic list of summer research and clinical opportunities for disadvantaged students and students of color.

-The Medical Minority Applicant Registry (Med-Mar)
+Medical Minority Applicant Registry (Med-Mar)

 The Medical Minority Applicant Registry is devised to enhance admission opportunities for underrepresented and economically disadvantaged students.
 Students register for Med-Mar during MCAT registration.
 The program's registry distributes web-based biographic information about the applicant to minority affairs and admissions offices at medical schools, aiming to increase opportunities to underrepresented student groups.